gamesbook/protograf/docs/source/basic_concepts.rst

 **y** - the vertical position - for each thing that you want to appear on the page.

-If you look at an upright A4 page - which is 21cm wide and just less than 30cm high - then a point in the middle of the page will have an **x position** of 10.5cm - its distance from the left edge of the page; and a **y position** of 14.8cm - its distance from the top edge of the page.
-Similarly, for a US letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x position** of 4.25" and a **y position** of 5.5".
+If you look at upright A4 paper - which is 21cm wide and just less than 30cm high - then a point in the middle of the page will have an **x position** of 10.5cm - its distance from the left edge of the page; and a **y position** of 14.8cm - its distance from the top edge of the page.
+Similarly, for a US Letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x position** of 4.25" and a **y position** of 5.5".